 Microsoft Office 365: This suite of products is ubiquitous in business operations, education, and personal use.
-Included are Word, Excel, PowerPoint, Published, Access and Outlook.
+Included are Word, Excel, PowerPoint, Publisher, Access, and Outlook.
 Workers armed with the ability to use these products are likely to compete more successfully for jobs and perform more productively in the workplace.

-Zoom: This cloud-based video communications application allows users you to set up virtual video and audio conferencing, webinars, live chats, screen-sharing, and other collaborative capabilities.
-Since the onset of the pandemic, Foothill WDB managers and staff have observed that this platform is preferred over similar systems for communications with business customers, job seekers and workforce development professionals.
+Zoom: This cloud-based video communications application allows users to set up virtual video and audio conferencing, webinars, live chats, screen-sharing, and other collaborative capabilities.
+Since the onset of the pandemic, Foothill WDB managers and staff have observed that this platform is preferred over similar systems for communications with business customers, job seekers, and workforce development professionals.

 Microsoft Teams: Likely due to its Microsoft pedigree, this application closely follows Zoom in terms of its popularity.
-Team is an online communication and team collaboration tool that's part of connected to the Microsoft Office 365 Suite.
+Teams is an online communication and team collaboration tool connected to the Microsoft Office 365 Suite.
 It is mostly used for video conferencing by remote teams.